 But as a general rule, most furnace reset buttons can be found within the blower housing and could either be red or yellow.
 If you’re still unsure as to why your furnace isn’t turning on, you can also read this article on what to check first if my heater isn’t working.

 Resetting Your Furnace

 Surprising, furnaces are easy to reset.
 But while it is easy to reset, there are precautionary measures homeowners should take whenever resetting their furnace.
 Household heads should keep in mind that furnaces stop working when it encounters a problem.
+You can also try to relight the furnace if during some situations.
 Usually, when there is a power supply cut or gas service interruption, when the mechanism overheats, or when oil runs out.

 Gas Powered Furnace